wanderindev/udacity-casting-agency/README.md

 | director@udacity-casting.com  | director  | all assistant permissions plus post:actor, patch:actor, delete:actor, patch:movie |
 | producer@udacity-casting.com  | producer  | all director permissions plus post:movie, delete:movie                            |

-The included Postman collection and UnitTest are setup to call the Auth0 endpoint to retrieve a valid token so it is not necessary to setup authentication prior to testing the project.
+The included Postman collection and UnitTest are setup to call the [Auth0](https://auth0.com/) endpoint to retrieve a valid token so it is not necessary to setup authentication prior to testing the project.

 The project is deployed to Heroku at [Udacity-Casting-Agency](https://shielded-journey-52543.herokuapp.com).
-Instructions on how to test the deployed API with Postman are provided bellow.
+Instructions on how to test the deployed API with Postman are provided below.

-Unittests are provided to test all endpoint success and failure states.

 ## How to use